miwermi/stock-analysis/README.md

 Figure 4: FINAL timing, 2017 Green Stock Analysis Refactored

 ---
-## Summary
-We have successfully improved our program.
+In general, refactoring code is the practice of cleaning up code.
+A programmer may write a program with code that is loaded with redundancy (or "dirty") because it is more simple to test and debug or becuase they need to quickly "get er done".
+But cleaner, more succinct code is highly valued by anyone who may need to edit it in the future.
+So it is always a "best practice" to consider refactoring as the cleaner the code, the easier it is to maintain and to add future features to.

+"The act of refactoring – changing tiny pieces of code with no front-end purpose – may seem unimportant when compared to higher priority tasks.
+But the cumulative effect from such changes is significant and can lead to a better-functioning team and approach to programming."
+(BMC blogs,  Stephen Watts &Chrissy Kidd, 2018, https://www.bmc.com/blogs/code-refactoring-explained/)

+For our VBA challenge, we have successfully improved our program.
+Refactoring has allowed us to have cleaner code with more streamlined functionality, but it has also sped up calculaton timing.
 By adding one more array, "tickerIndex", we were able to have the program loop less, improving efficiency and saving valuable time.
 The refactored version of our project has an advantage over our previous version because ultimately, it can handle more calculations in a fraction of the time it took before.

-One thing to note though, while the refactored code was definitely faster, the timings that were returned seem a bit off (as the difference was mere seconds and not hours as the timings seem to indicate).
+One thing to note though, while the refactored code in our program is definitely faster, the timings that were returned seem a bit off (as the difference was mere seconds and not hours as the timings seem to indicate).

 Figuring that out could be our next challenge!